DigvijayBhosale1729/Local_DOS_Flood/README.md

 Required a lot of human prompts and refinement

+No pip installs necessary, just need to download nmap for your system: **https://nmap.org**

 Implemented:
 * **Multiprocessing** to scan the network and launch multiple processes for the DoS attack.
 * **Subprocess** module to execute nmap command and obtain a list of available IPs on the network.